Uber (UBER)

 12. Balance Sheet Assessment

 It was great to see Uber increase its number of users this quarter.
 We were also happy its number of monthly active platform consumers outperformed Wall Street’s estimates.
-On the other hand, its EBITDA slightly missed.
-Overall, this print was mixed.
-Investors were likely hoping for more, and shares traded down 4.3% to $95.50 immediately after reporting.
+On the other hand, revenue and EBITDA were both just roughly in line.
+The market seemed to be hoping for more, and the stock traded down 8.8% to $71.08 immediately following the results.

 14. Is Now The Time To Buy Uber?